Web Experiment performance

 Custom code impact on flag size

-Custom code increases the size of a flag's code as a result of the size of the custom code itself.
+Custom code increases the size of a flag's code because of the size of the custom code itself.

 Caching